 “A continuous positive airway pressure (CPAP) machine is the most commonly prescribed device for treating sleep apnea disorders.”
 (1) Basically, these devices send a steady flow of oxygen into your mouth and nose while you are sleeping.
-The devices keep your airways open and help you breathe naturally and comfortably.
+The devices keep your airways open and help you breathe.

 Ideally, you experience uninterrupted sleep.
 Because the air from this device is pressurized, it pushes against any blockages.
-Your airways remain open and your lungs receive plenty of oxygen.
+Your airways remain open and your lungs receive oxygen.
 (3)